colessj/icdm10/icdm10/content/english/_index.md

   - title: "All-inclusive conference fee"
     image: "/images/gallery/dinner.jpg"
-    content: "Durham University are offering an all-inclusive conference fee at competitive rates.
-Accomodation, breakfast, tea/coffe, lunch will all be included in the conference fee."
+    content: "Durham University offers an all-inclusive conference fee at competitive rates.
+Accommodation, breakfast, tea/coffee, and lunch will all be included in the conference fee."
     bulletpoints:
-      - "Accomodation in Collingwood College, near the conference venue"
+      - "Accommodation in Collingwood College, near the conference venue"
-      - "Extra days of accomation can be booked"
+      - "Extra days of accommodation can be booked"
-      - "You can opt out of the accomodation option"
+      - "You can opt out of the accommodation option"
-      - "Confernece dinner in Durham Castle"
+      - "Conference dinner in Durham Castle"
     button:
       enable: false
       label: ""